Mold on your grill grates make you lose your appetite, but it can also put your health at serious risk.

 Now, let’s say that your grill is already moldy.
 What should you do?

 We’ll tackle this issue one step at a time, so the first thing that you want to do is clean off any mold build-up.

-- As soon as the grill is cool to touch, then begin scraping away at any of the burnt food and girl pieces.
-You can use a wired brush, a plastic spreader knife, or just hose the grates down for this step.
+As soon as the grill is cool to touch, then begin scraping away at any of the burnt food

-- Lastly, you’ll want to get the grill burning once more.
-This will truly ensure that there isn’t any moisture left in the grill.
+Finally heat the grill again.
+This will ensure that there isn’t any moisture left in the grill.